AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

    ![Package upload dialog](assets/package-upload-dialog.png)

     * **Package** - Use the **Browse...** button to select the required package from your local file system.
-    * **Force Upload** - If a package with this name already exists you can click this to force upload and overwrite the existing package.
+    * **Force Upload** - If a package with this name already exists, this option forces the upload and overwrites the existing package.

 1. Click **OK** and the selected package is uploaded and the package list is updated accordingly.